Piengineer12/public-addons/ccvccm/media/ccvccm_notes.md

 CCVCCM:AddConVar("convar_name", {
     realm = "server", -- one of "client", "server" or "shared", default: server -- for consistency reasons, "shared" will automatically mark the CVar as replicated and only modifiable on the server's side
-        -- if realm == "client" and userInfo ~= true, the server won't add the CVar on its end -- WARNING: if realm == "server", this still needs to be called SHARED to be added in the client's CCVCCM! name = "Display Name",
+        -- WARNING: even if realm == "server", this still needs to be called SHARED to be added in the client's CCVCCM! name = "Display Name", -- default: full name of ConVar fullName = "addon_categories_name", -- changes how this is referred to by CCVCCM:GetVarValue() and the like -- will not affect CCVCCM:RevertByAddonAndCategory() behaviour
-    help = "Description of ConVar",
-    default = "default",
-    manual = true,
+    help = "Description of ConVar", -- optional default = "default", -- MUST be provided manual = true, -- optional
     type = "string", -- one of "bool", "keybind", "int", "float", "string" choices = {{"Display Name 1", "value1"}, {"Display Name 2", "value2"}}, -- if specified, CCVCCM will show list of choices for this ConVar min = 1, -- only for int and float types